SAP-samples/btp-cf-cap-multitenant-susaas/docu/1-discover/1-discover-mission-target/README.md

 The main topics of the mission include:

 * Understanding Software as a Service and multitenancy
-* Using SaaS-related features of SAP BTP, Cloud Foundry Runtime
+* Using SaaS-features of SAP Business Technology Platform
 * Developing extensions for SAP solutions like S/4HANA based on
   - the latest SAP CAP release features
   - a UI based on SAP Fiori Elements for OData v4